Guide to Copy OU Structure from One Domain to Another

 Exactly is an Organizational Unit in an Active Directory & When to Copy it

 OU can be understood as a container that resides inside the Microsoft Windows Active Directory (AD) domain.
 It is a subdivision designed to hold users, groups, computers, and even other organizational units.
-It is the smallest unit that can be assigned its own unique policy settings and permissions.
+It is the smallest unit that can be assigned its unique policy settings and permissions.
 Within an OU objects with similar properties are put together which makes it easier to manage and access them.
 Now that we have a basic understanding of OU let’s look at real-life scenarios to replicate its structure.

 During the testing of a new product companies often assign a new OU.
 To save time and avoid mistakes during an OU creation it is better to copy an existing structure and start working on it directly.